—

 For anyone wondering where the Bronze Age terminology fits into the mix—(after all, the full name of this section of the site is the “Silver/Bronze Age”)—the Bronze Age isn’t really a storyline era; it’s more of a “tone shift” that occurred in the 70s.
 Basically, the last ten to fifteen years of the Silver Age became known as the Bronze Age–featuring a transition from the PG look and feel of comics in the 60s to the more mature, dark, brooding look and feel of comics in the late 70s and 80s (before the Modern Age begins in 1985).
 There were no hard reboots associated with the beginnings of the Bronze Age—storylines remained intact and were ongoing at the time.
 With the abandonment of the Comics Code, superhero stories simply grew darker, edgier, more socially relevant, and more violent, especially with the works of Denny O’Neil and Neal Adams (on Batman and Green Lantern/Green Arrow), Steve Englehart (on Batman), Frank Miller (on Daredevil), Lein Wein and Bernie Wrightson (on Swamp Thing), and (later) Alan Moore (on Swamp Thing).
 Horror and fantasy merged with the genre in new and exciting ways.
 At it’s grimmest, Gwen Stacy was brutally murdered before Spider-Man’s very eyes.
 In the DCU, milquetoast Speedy turned to heroin and even goofball Snapper Carr became an anguished villain.
 For items specifically published from 1970 through 1986, I will generally use the “Bronze Age” term.
 However, I will occasionally use “Silver Age” as an overarching term for the entire publication period between the Golden Age and Modern Age.

 Back to the staggered character reboots from DC’s Golden Age to Silver Age, here comes the tricky part: DC was hesitant to mess with their two big money makers—Batman and Superman.
 Thus, most of the secondary characters were being rebooted onto a new Earth, but the Big Two seemingly weren’t.
 Or were they?
 Things were so deliberately vague for the Dark Detective and the Man of Steel that there can be varied claims as to when they were rebooted—or even varied interpretations as to which issues go with which Earth.
 As author Travis Langley says, “The distinction between the original Batman and the [Silver Age Batman] is, to some degree, false.
 At no point did DC’s creative teams decide, ‘This is our last issue starring the old Batman.
 Next month we pack and move to Earth-One.’
 The earliest appearances retroactively became Earth-Two Batman’s adventures, with no fine distinction as to when the new Batman’s stories began.”
-In March 1960, The Brave and the Bold #28 debuted a brand new superhero team known as the Justice League of America.
+In March 1960, The Brave and The Bold #28 debuted a brand new superhero team known as the Justice League of America.
 This team not only included all the rebooted heroes, but included Batman and Superman too!
 Up until this point, the public would have been given no indication that Batman and Superman hadn’t been the same Batman and Superman that existed since 1939.
 (The only possible indicator of an alternate Batman prior to 1960 would have been the multiple references to Robin being much too young, essentially incorrectly keeping him a teen well past the point where he would have been a teen.
-But as we will see in the Modern Age, the practice of keeping Robins inexplicably youthful is a practice that will continue on well into the 21st century.
+But as we will see in the Modern Age, the practice of keeping Robins inexplicably youthful will continue well on into the 21st century.
 The age of Robin is less an indicator of a new Dynamic Duo on a new Earth and more an indicator of poor continuity and a holding-steady of the lame-but-marketable status quo.)
 The appearance of a Batman and a Superman in the pages of a rebooted JLA book meant that there had to be a separate Batman and Superman on the rebooted Earth as well as an older Batman and Superman that had adventured in the Golden Age on another Earth!
 Here’s where the different interpretations kicked in.
 While all JLA stories were obviously occurring on a single Earth, there was literally no way of knowing which non-JLA Batman and Superman stories (i.e. Detective Comics, Batman, Action Comics, Batman, and World’s Finest Comics) were taking place on which Earth.
 Most non-JLA Batman and Superman stories were insular and never mentioned anything that could function as a clue to placement.

 Eventually, the Jay Garrick Golden Age Earth was defined by name as “Earth-2” whereas the Barry Allen/JLA rebooted Silver Age Earth was defined by name as “Earth-1.”
 This happened in Flash #137 (June 1963).
 Flash #137, despite fleshing-out the multiverse by naming the Earths and also by showing key differences between them, continued the vagueness in regard to the Big Two.
 The issue mentions Earth-2 Gotham as home to Green Lantern Alan Scott, but doesn’t even mention Batman at all!
 And Superman isn’t mentioned either!
 It’s almost as if there was an editorial mandate simply to not address the Big Two—a message telling readers that they were supposed to remain unsure of which Earth the non-JLA stories were happening on.